oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 The first policy defines the permission for the build pipelines to deliver artifacts to the Artifact Registry.
 Define a name, a description and the following statement:

 ```
-Allow dynamic-group build-pipelines-for-go-on-oci to manage generic-artifacts in compartment go-on-oci
+Allow dynamic-group build-pipelines-for-go-on-oci to manage all-artifacts in compartment go-on-oci
 ```

 To send notifications for the build process, provide access to ONS (notification service) to the build pipelines: